 All accidents and/or dangerous occurrences, however slight, must be reported to a Manager/Supervisor.
-Details of the accident or dangerous occurrence must be forwarded by the line manager within 24hrs to the Corporate Health and Safety Officer.
-The accident/dangerous occurrence reporting form or a near miss reporting form available on the StaffNet must be completed and emailed to the Corporate Health and Safety Officer or in her absence emailed to the Business Compliance Manager.
+The line manager within 24hrs must forward details of the accident or dangerous occurrence to the Corporate Health and Safety Officer.
+The accident/dangerous occurrence reporting form or a near miss reporting form available on the StaffNet must be completed and emailed to the Corporate Health and Safety Officer or in her absence emailed to the Regulatory Compliance Manager.

-The scene of a serious accident must be left undisturbed, as far as practicable, until the Business Compliance Team has had the opportunity to inspect and investigate.
+The scene of a serious accident must be left undisturbed, as far as practicable, until the Regulatory Compliance Team i.e. the Corporate Health and Safety and the Business Compliance Team Leader (Health and Safety & Food Safety) has had the opportunity to inspect and investigate.